63 Goldstone Crescent

 We are used to tailoring the design of every mediation to suit the needs of the parties.
 Some involve extended meetings at which all are present together throughout.
 Some may not involve a joint meeting at any stage between those attending.
 The majority of our mediations involve a mix of private and joint meetings, with all the parties meeting together at some stage, usually, but not always, soon after the mediation day starts.
 Later joint meetings may involve all or some of each team.
 We will always consult with and advise parties about process options.

-We are not advisers on the merits in our mediations.
+We are not advisers on the merits of disputes.
 We welcome and value the role played by each party’s legal team and defer to them as the source of advice for their clients as to their prospects of success and what the risks may be in succeeding or not before a judge, arbitrator or other decision-maker.
 Our role is to help to test out each party’s position in private from a neutral standpoint and to let each party and their advisers decide whether to settle or not, and on what terms.

 Commercial disputes in which we have experience built up over two decades include:

 We each provide a full service when acting directly as mediator for clients: liaising with parties and their lawyers on a confidential basis as to how to prepare well for a mediation; over venue requirements and arrangements; timetabling and conduct of the mediation.
 We will submit a draft mediation agreement for advance approval by each party.
 We will also follow up after the mediation as required.
 Our basis for charging is agreed at the outset and our fees are payable before the mediation day.
 For fuller details of our terms and fees, see the Fees Guide in this website.